British Rail Class 230: West Midlands Trains (London Northwestern Railway)

 From December 2018, West Midlands Trains, also operating as London Northwestern Railway was intending to operate three Class 230 units on the Marston Vale Line, but their introduction was delayed, entering service on the Bletchley to Bedford line on 23 April 2019.

 The cars in these sets have only two doors on each side.

 On 1 December 2022, London Northwestern Railway announced that they had withdrawn their Class 230s from service between Bedford and Bletchley until further notice as a result of Vivarail – who maintain the Class 230 fleet for LNR – entering into administration.
 Replacement buses operate on the Marston Vale Line currently until further notice, as said by London Northwestern Railway.
+In February 2023, it was announced that s would be restarting services on the Marston Vale Line, therefore replacing Class 230s.

 Transport for Wales

 Transport for Wales Rail was expected to operate five units on the Borderlands Line from May 2022.

 Testing of the TfW units began in spring 2020 on the Kidderminster Line.

 TfW sets have a restyled front end and retain the previous door spacing, except for the removal of one door on each side of one of the driving cars for the fitting of a universal accessible toilet, replaced by a blank panel on the toilet side and a window on the other.

-There is currently not a confirmed date for entry to service with the operator, due to many issues occurring with the type, not helped by Vivarail, the manufacturer of the type, entering administration on 1 December 2022.
+Entry into service has been delayed by a number of technical issues with the fleet and was further complicated by Vivarail's going into administration on 1 December 2022.

-GWR